 Types of Embargoes

-There are several forms of embargoes imposed on a state or country, including:
+There are several forms of embargoes that can be imposed on a state or country, including:

 - A political embargo